Blueberry

 - Memory and thinking skills (cognitive function).
 Early research shows that taking a single dose of blueberry may improve some types of learning in children ages 7-10 years.
 But it doesn't help with most types of learning and it doesn't help children read better.

-- Depression.
-Some people that have a clot in one of the vessels in the brain may experience depression.
-In those people with depression, they may be more likely to have infections in the GI tract.
-Some research suggests that taking blueberry extract daily for 90 days can reduce symptoms of depression and also reduce infections in this group of people.
+- Low mood.
+Some people that have a clot in one of the vessels in the brain may experience low mood.
+In those people with low mood, they may be more likely to have immune challenges in the GI tract.
+Some research suggests that taking blueberry extract daily for 90 days can reduce concerns of low mood and also reduce immune challenges in this group of people.

 - High levels of fats called triglycerides in the blood (hypertriglyceridemia).
 Early research shows that taking a single dose of blueberry leaf extract might help to reduce levels of fats in the blood after a meal in people with this condition.

-- A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
-Taking dried blueberries does not help improve most symptoms of metabolic syndrome.
+- A grouping of concerns that increase the risk of diabetes, heart condition, and stroke (metabolic syndrome).
+Taking dried blueberries does not help improve most concerns of metabolic syndrome.
 But it might help to improve blood flow in some people.

 - Bad circulation.